Large Language Model-Enhanced Relational Operators: Taxonomy, Benchmark, and Analysis: Evaluation of Multi-LRO Systems

-We next analyze how LRO coverage and LRO design affect the overall performace.
+We next analyze how LRO coverage and LRO design affect the overall performance.
 Consistent with Table~\ref{tab:correspond}, systems that support broader coverage of our LRO taxonomy and cover more queries generally achieve higher accuracy.
-Among LLM-planning systems, Binder and Aryn-Scyamore have the lowest coverage and perform poorly, whereas SUQL covers 75\% of the queries and achieves correspondingly higher accuracy.
-Among manual-planning systems, BlendSQL, Palimpzest, and LOTUS-TAG cover all queries in our benchmark and therefore exceed 50\% peak accuracy.
+For LLM-planning systems, Binder and Aryn-Sycamore only support single-table queries, rendering two-thirds multi-table queries out of scope, and thus perform poorly.
+SUQL covers 75\% of the queries and achieves correspondingly higher accuracy.
+For manual-planning systems, BlendSQL, Palimpzest, and LOTUS-TAG cover all queries in our benchmark and therefore exceed 50\% peak accuracy.
 DocETL also covers all queries but peaks at around 40\%.
-In contrast, HQDL and ThalamusDB respectively covers only 75\% and 41.7\% of the queries, limiting their peak accuracy to around 30\%.
+In contrast, HQDL and ThalamusDB respectively cover only 75\% and 41.7\% of the queries, limiting their peak accuracy to around 30\%.

 How LROs are implemented also matters.
-Systems whose LRO implementations more closely follow our best-practice implementations tend to perform better, such as Palimpzest and LOTUS-TAG.
-In addition, they both incorporate chain-of-thought reasoning, and Palimpzest also uses a more effective prompt with detailed instructions.
+Systems whose LRO designs more closely follow our best-practice implementations tend to perform better, such as Palimpzest and LOTUS-TAG.
+In addition, they both incorporate CoT reasoning, and Palimpzest also uses a more effective prompt with detailed instructions.
 These design choices contribute to Palimpzest’s strong performance (70\% accuracy with Qwen3-Max), approaching our best-practice results but at substantially higher cost (2--5$\times$ compared to our best-practice approach).
 In contrast, HQDL relies on a single general-purpose LRO \texttt{Generate} to handle all tasks, capping its accuracy at around 30\%.
-HQDL also incurs substantially higher cost (about 10$\times$ than our best-practice approach), suggesting that an overly general, one-fits-all LRO is neither effective nor cost-efficient.
+HQDL also incurs substantially higher cost (about 10$\times$ than our best-practice approach), suggesting that an overly general, one-size-fits-all LRO is neither effective nor cost-saving.
 Last, despite limited query coverage (41.7\%) and LRO coverage (2 LROs), ThalamusDB implements them following our best practices (\ie, \texttt{LLM-ONE} for \texttt{NLFILTER} and \texttt{LLM-ALL} for \texttt{NLJOIN}) and reaches 30\% peak accuracy.
-This is comparable to HQDL, despite HQDL’s higher query coverage (75\%), highlighting that strong LRO implementations can partially compensate for limited coverage.
+ThalamusDB's accuracy is comparable to HQDL's, despite HQDL’s higher query coverage (75\%), highlighting that strong LRO designs can compensate for limited coverage.